CAPE ASSIST

 Students are invited to create a poster/art PSA or a 60-second video (or less), or a written PSA on one of the following four topics (click on each topic to see details and fact sheet):

-Entries are due by Thursday, March 23, 2023
+Entries are due by Friday, March 14, 2025

 Each winner and one guest will be invited to Cape Assist’s Public Policy and Awards Breakfast, where they will be recognized.
-The breakfast will be held on Tue, April 25th, at Avalon Links restaurant, 8:30-10:30am.
+The breakfast will be held on

 Winning PSAs will be used at Cape Assist functions and workshops and may be chosen to be displayed on Cape Assist’s and HCC’s social media pages as well as sponsored radio spots